All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 Human immunodeficiency virus (HIV) is the cause of AIDS (acquired immunodeficiency syndrome).
-This test detects antibodies produced in response to an HIV infection.
-The antibodies may be detected in blood or other body fluids, such as oral fluid or urine.
+HIV screening tests detect the HIV antigen (p24) and/or HIV antibodies produced in response to an HIV infection in the blood.
+Some tests detect HIV antibody in oral fluid.

 Detecting and diagnosing HIV early in the course of infection is important because:

 - It allows for early treatment that slows progression to AIDS.